MarkWithall/markwithall.github.com/_posts/2013-03-01-worlds-simplest-csharp-wpf-mvvm-example.md

 The _History_ property is the list of previous converted values.
 It is backed by an _ObservableCollection_, which essentially does everything for us.
 Whenever we add something to it, the View is notified, so it can update.

 The final property is _ConvertTextCommand_.
 This returns an _ICommand_ using our _DelegateCommand_ class from our framework.
 This can be bound to such things as buttons and key presses in the View.
 We've hooked it up to call our _ConvertText_ method when executed.
 This method uses our _TextConverter_ field (which we've set up to convert text to uppercase) and then adds the converted value to the history list.
 Finally, it clears the value of _SomeText_ (which will, of course, notify the View).
 One last thing to note is that _History_ is going to be bound to a _ListBox_, which can do strange things when selecting an item where there are duplicates.
 This is the reason for not adding duplicate strings to the history here.

+_[Update 2016-09-23: added handling for the case when_ SomeText _is null; which would crash the application.
+Thanks to [ajeebkp23](https://github.com/MarkWithall/worlds-simplest-csharp-wpf-mvvm-example/issues/1) for pointing this out.]_

 That's all of the coding out of the way with, now we can move on to 'drawing' the UI.